luxonis/depthai-docs-website/source/pages/faq.rst

   this one has a built-in Raspberry Pi Compute Module 4.
 So you literally plug it into power and HDMI, and it boots up showing off the power of DepthAI.

 - **Embedded with WiFi/BT** (`OAK-D-IoT-40 <https://shop.luxonis.com/products/bw1092>`__ and `OAK-D-IoT-75 <https://shop.luxonis.com/collections/iot/products/oak-d-iot-75>`__) - We have two models that have additional 128MB NOR flash, so they can boot
-  on their own out of the NOR flash, and not host needs to be present to run.
+  on their own out of the NOR flash, and no host needs to be present to run.
 In contrast, the `OAK-D-CM4 <https://shop.luxonis.com/collections/all-in-one-dev-kits/products/depthai-rpi-compute-module-4-edition>`__ can also run on its own, but it is still booting over USB from the Raspberry Pi.
 On OAK-D-IoT-40 and OAK-D-IoT-75, the Myriad X can run completely standalone and with no other devices.
   The built-in ESP32 then provides easy/convenient WiFi/BT support (:ref:`more info here <Getting started with OAK IoT devices>`) as well as popular integrations like plug-and-play AWS-IoT support, great iOS/Android BT examples, etc.